1. CREDIT SCORE

 Which credit score matters most?

 For lending purposes, the credit score that matters most is the one the lender uses to make loan decisions.
 Generally speaking, more lenders rely on FICO scores than VantageScores for credit approval.
+Before you apply, you could ask the lender which credit report and credit score they will use.
+They aren’t obligated to tell you, but some are willing to share this information.

 When you check your own credit, you’re likely to see an “educational” credit score that isn’t exactly what lenders see.
 In most cases, this won’t matter.
 Educational credit scores help consumers track their financial progress, catch errors and head off fraud.